perebaj/jjhandbook/english/classes.md

 # 19/02

 - Take over: When you take control of something
+    - This company plans to take over the market with its innovative products
+    - The rebels attempted to take over the government
+    - He is worried that AI will take over his job
 - Enhance: To improve something
+    - Studying abroad can enhance cultural understanding and language skills
+    - Adding spices can enhance the flavor of the dish
+    - Regular exercise can enhance your physical and mental health
 - Handsome: similar to beautiful
+    - The mansion has a handsome garden
+    - He received a handsome salary for his work
+    - He invested a handsome amount of time in his project
 - Complain: To say that you don't like something
+    - The customer usually complain about the slow service of the employees
+    - The residents of the neighborhood complain about the noise from the construction at 6 am
+    - Employees complain about the lack of communication between the CEO and the staff engineers

 # 25/02